chrishayuk/chuk-sessions/README.md

 - **Simple**: One import, one line to start storing sessions
 - **Fast**: 1.8M ops/sec in memory, 20K ops/sec with Redis
-- **Reliable**: Automatic TTL, proper error handling, production-tested
+- **Reliable**: Automatic TTL, proper error handling, battle-tested
 - **Flexible**: Works for simple key-value storage or complex session management
 - **Isolated**: Multi-tenant by design with sandbox separation
 - **Optional Dependencies**: Install only what you need